humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-07-21-introduction-to-sessionstorage.md

 Data stored to `sessionStorage` is saved in key-value pairs where both the key and the value are strings.
 Non-string values are automatically converted into strings before being stored.

 The data in `sessionStorage` is deleted once the window or tab is closed, or if the user requests that the browser do so.
-This behavior, combined with tying the data to a particular window or tab, ensures that data doesn&#8217;t get accidentally exposed or stored indefinitely.
+This behavior, combined with tying the data to a particular window or tab, ensures that data doesn't get accidentally exposed or stored indefinitely.

 ## Usage

 The `sessionStorage` object has five methods:

-  * `getItem(key)` &#8211; retrieves the value for the given key or null if the key doesn&#8217;t exist.
+  * `getItem(key)` &#8211; retrieves the value for the given key or null if the key doesn't exist.
   * `setItem(key, value)` &#8211; sets the value for the given key.
   * `removeItem(key)` &#8211; removes the key completely.
   * `key(position)` &#8211; returns the key for the value in the given numeric position.